ghaiklor/awesome-internals/README.md

 ## Courses

-- [Compilers](https://lagunita.stanford.edu/courses/Engineering/Compilers/Fall2014/course) - Self paced course from Stanford online on compilers.
+- [Compilers](https://www.edx.org/learn/computer-science/stanford-university-compilers) - Self-paced course from Stanford online on compilers.
 - [From NAND to Tetris](https://www.nand2tetris.org) - The course contains all the project materials and software tools necessary for building a general-purpose computer system from the ground up.
 The materials are aimed at students, instructors, and self-learners.
 Everything is free and open-source, as long as you operate in a non-profit, educational setting.

 ## Hardware